tc39/proposal-pattern-matching/CORE.md

     1. if MatchGuard exists, perform lret = MatchGuardExpr(env)
     1. if MatchGuard does not exist, or lret is true, exit loop
   1. if lret is false: continue loop
-1. Perform ret = EvalClauseBody(ClauseBody, env)
+1. Perform ret = EvalStatement(ClauseBody, env)
-1. return ret
+1. Perform CompletionValue = ret

 #### EvalClauseBody

-1. if ClauseBody is an Expression, evaluate the expression and return its value
-1. if ClauseBody is a Block, evaluate it and return its CompletionValue

 _ArrayMatchEvaluation_